Code-Institute-Submissions/flx-tool/README.md

     * [Forms Page Results](https://search.google.com/test/mobile-friendly?id=Ze7_ntbKorMHKzmX5LGO6w)
     * [Contact Page Results](https://search.google.com/test/mobile-friendly?id=H-epR2ju3aboQ_8uWSS2cw)
 * Individual html pages & css files were tested using W3 Validator and returned no error messages.
 * Tested all the links on the website, and made sure that external links open in a new tab.
+Double checked again using [Dead Link Checker](https://www.deadlinkchecker.com/website-dead-link-checker.asp)
 * Tested responsiveness to ensure the website looks good on all devices.
 * Tested the form, made sure you cannot submit it without entering all the required information.
 * Validated and fixed Colour Contrast issues using the [Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/)